leith-bartrich/fie_lonet_switch/README.md

-# FIE Lonet Switch
+# FIE LoNet Switch

-FIE Lonet Switch is a command-line tool for managing and switching between different configurations or environments.
+FIE LoNet Switch is a command-line tool for managing and switching between different configurations or environments.
 It is designed to be simple, fast, and easy to use.
+It's user oriented and for use by a user operator of a computer system.
+Often a mobile workstation or laptop.

 ## Features
 - Switch between different environments or configurations